PKHarsimran/PKHarsimran.github.io/_posts/2024-08-14-Building_Basic_Cyber_Threat_Intelligence_Program.md

 ## Introduction

-Imagine waking up to find your business's data locked away by hackers demanding a ransom.
-Scary, right? 😱 Today, cyber threats like ransomware attacks are like uninvited guests who show up to your party and then demand your car keys.
+Imagine waking up to find your business's critical data encrypted by cybercriminals demanding a ransom.
+This alarming scenario underscores the urgent need for robust cybersecurity measures.
+Today, cyber threats like ransomware attacks are like uninvited guests who show up to your party and then demand your car keys.
 Securing your business isn't just a good idea—it’s essential.
 Whether you’re running a small business, managing a large company, or protecting your personal data, cyber threats don’t take a day off.
 Luckily, you don’t need a huge budget or a big team to start.
 A basic Cyber Threat Intelligence (CTI) program can go a long way in keeping those pesky cyber criminals at bay. 🔒

 Think of CTI as your digital watchdog 🐕—but without the 2 a.m. barking.
 It keeps an eye on potential dangers and alerts you before things get out of hand.
 The best part?
 You can start small and grow your CTI program as your business evolves.

-In this guide, I’ll show you how to set up a simple CTI program that fits your needs—whether you’re an individual, a small business owner, or managing a large organization.
-I’ll explain what CTI is, how to choose the right tools, and how to get your team on board.
-By the end, you’ll have a solid foundation to protect your business from cyber threats—and you might even enjoy the process.
+In this guide, I’ll show small and medium-sized business owners how to set up a basic CTI program tailored to protect their companies from cyber threats.

 ## Understanding Cyber Threat Intelligence